jangari/jangari.github.io/slides/hrec_2022/pres.md

 - Use Microsoft Online to upload a file to transcribe it into the Word document
 -
 Notes: There are other ways to transcribe recordings.
-You can take advantage of whatever Microsoft is doing, and upload a video file to OneDrive, go to play it, and click 'generate transcript'.
-This is probably the best option because the transcript is time-coded and able to be downloaded as a .vtt file, which is a text based format that can be used, probably, in a variety of platforms (though, regrettably, NVivo does not seem to understand this format).

 Another option, a safer one, is to use your computer's dictation feature that comes built in on recent versions of Mac and Windows computers.
 I tried this with my Mac, and even with no internet connection, the dictation feature worked well.
 I would advise this for transcribing sensitive material as you can be assured that the data is not leaving the computer.
 You can't, as far as I can tell, transcribe a file using this method, but you can listen to the file in your earphones and repeat it into the dictate function.
 This is a great method if your audio is perhaps not very clear, in which case automatic transcription wouldn't do so well, whereas you can repeat unclear sections into the dictate feature more clearly.

 The last option I'll cover here is to use Microsoft Word online (this doesn't work using the local application), and select 'transcribe' under the 'dictate' options, and upload a file.
 The advantage of this is that Microsoft Word separates the transcript into different speakers, but it cannot be downloaded as a .vtt file, it can only be pasted into the Word document.

 ---